How to Combine & Transfer Points on Chase Credit Cards

 chase freedom flex card

-Learn more about the Chase Freedom Flex.
+Learn more about the Chase Freedom Flex. (for full disclosure, this is our personal referral link).

 Have a Business?
 Look at Chase Ink Business Cards

-Small business owners (and believe me, you may be eligible for a business credit card without realizing it) who already have a card that earns Chase Ultimate Rewards points like the *chase sapphire preferred* or even the *chase sapphire reserve* can keep earning points with the suite of Chase Ink Business credit cards.
+Small business owners (and trust me, you may be eligible for a business credit card without realizing it) who already have a card that earns Chase Ultimate Rewards points like the *chase sapphire preferred* or even the *chase sapphire reserve* can keep earning points with the suite of Chase Ink Business credit cards.
 In fact, it’s easier than ever.

 Not sure which one to pick?
 Chase doesn’t restrict you from having both, so that’s an option.
 And while they offer some of the same benefits, there are other key differences between the Ink Cash vs. the Ink Unlimited cards you should be aware of.